jsingletaryiv/bag-of-holding/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9.

-**NOTE:** Initial thoughts are to leverage `ngx-materialize` for it's robust components.
+Intergrated `ngx-materialize` node package for it's robust components.
 Also to help maintain the Material Design standards.

 ## Development server